anchor14/anchor-blog/src/blogs/debugging.md

 One important step is to put in the right monitoring tools.
 You have to check that the solution you put in works with consistency, and did not cause other issues.
 This is an easy step to skip, and I believe this is why so many people fall back to bad habits again and so much software is not properly fixed.

-Without consistency, the solution does not quality.
+Without consistency, any solution lacks quality.
 And to ensure consistency, you need a certain form of monitoring tool.
 In code, we use logs, tracing, alerts, monitoring, etc. There are again a million ways you can do this to reach the end goal of - assurance of the consistency of your fix.

 So that's how I fix code.
 Now let's see how we can transform this to how I can improve my bad habit - which is a bug in the software I run on.

 -----------------------

 ## Debugging myself

+Now that we’ve seen how a structured approach works for debugging software, let’s apply this same systematic mindset to debugging a personal habit.

 First we need to pick a bug.
 Let's choose a straightforward one.
 I need to sleep on time.
 My ideal sleep time is around 9:45 p.m. - 10 p.m, including weekends, and I fail to keep this rule way too often.
 So the clear goal is to consistently go to bed on time, and keep myself accountable.